List of Emmerdale characters introduced in 2008: Danielle Hutch

 Danielle Hutch, played by Nicola Stapleton is a friend of Eli Dingle.
 Stapleton's casting was announced a month ahead of her arrival.
 Danielle is introduced as a friend of Eli Dingle (Joseph Gilgun) from his past and described as a "streetwise Londoner".
 In an interview with Digital Spy, Stapleton said: "Danielle is such an intriguing character because there's more to her than meets the eye.
 "I'm really looking forward to starting filming and I think viewers can expect some interesting encounters as we explore the relationship between Danielle and Eli."
 Series producer Anita Turner added: "I'm so pleased to welcome an actress with Nicola's calibre to the show.
 Eli likes to manipulate people, but Danielle is a different proposition and she'll definitely get under his skin."

 Danielle first appears in when Eli nearly runs her over on a road near the village.
 They previously knew each other, and had been romantically involved.
 She stays at the Dingles' house overnight, but Debbie soon finds her with cocaine in her bag.
 She is later arrested when caught by PC Shane Doyle and taken to London.

 Danielle reappears in November when she is spotted working for the McFarlanes, a local criminal family, who paid Doyle to work for them.
 She warns Jasmine Thomas, who is trying to do some investigative journalism, to stay away from Shane and the McFarlanes.
 Danielle also helps the Dingles rescue Aaron Livesy from the McFarlanes' house.
 In February 2009, Danielle arrives in the same prison wing as Debbie Dingle, who has been charged with murdering Shane Doyle.
 When Eli visits, she explains that after helping the Dingles, the McFarlanes set her up by planting things on her.
 Eli persuades Danielle to have a fight with Debbie, so they both get sent to hospital.
 The following week, Eli and Marlon dress up and knock out the officers guarding Debbie and Danielle.
 Debbie refuses to go with them, but Danielle escapes.
 However, the following day, the police catch her just as her bus is about to depart.

-Mick Naylor
+Andrew Drake

+Sergeant Andrew Drake, portrayed by Steven Hillman, is a police officer who first appeared on 21 October 2008.
+He decides not to discipline PCs Donna Windsor-Dingle (Verity Rushworth) and Charlotte Beecham (Emma Hartley-Miller) when they break into PC Shane Doyle's (Paul McEwan) flat when he goes missing.
+Shortly after, he is put in charge of the investigation into Doyle's disappearance by Charles Vaughan (Richard Cole).
+This investigation soon ends when Shane's body is found on 30 December 2008.

+In late January, Drake tries to persuade Donna not to accept a transfer, but is unable to convince her to stay.
+He makes his final appearance on 30 January 2009.